 So, it's always going to make sense for cybercriminals to choose Windows over Mac, simply for impact – unless the macOS market share continues to increase (Source: Statista):

 This discrepancy has helped to fuel the idea that Macs don't get viruses, when in fact what's really happening is that less malware gets made with macOS users in mind (at least when compared with Windows).
-One recent study found that 5000 times as many new malware scripts were made in 2022 for Windows than for macOS.
+One study found that 5000 times as many new malware scripts were made in 2022 for Windows than for macOS.

 The sheer volume of malware being created for Windows PCs is certainly the most significant factor in why Macs seem to get fewer viruses than windows in the modern era.
 Here are three other reasons why Mac hasn't quite got the reputation Windows does for being vulnerable to viruses.

 Windows was traditionally a single-user operating system and, historically, most Windows users have used administrator accounts. macOS and other operating systems, such as Linux, have always had “multi-user systems”.
 With multi-user systems, it's standard procedure to log in with different user accounts, depending on who's at the wheel – not all accounts are admin accounts.

 Before the early 2000s, typical Windows users would have had admin privileges and very few security restrictions, so infecting a Windows desktop would, in theory, let you wreak more havoc in less time, and with greater ease than on a multi-user system, where many important settings aren't directly accessible.

 macOS is built on UNIX, which is open-source software that also provides the foundation for Linux.
 As with most open-source software, fixing bugs and vulnerabilities is a global, team effort that anyone interested in improving the software can get involved with.
 Conversely, Windows relies solely on Microsoft's security infrastructure to better itself.